Gap-labelling conjecture with nonzero magnetic field: The magnetic gap-labelling group

+{{Of particular interest is the case of strongly minimal actions which are defined as follows. }}

+\begin{definition} {{When $p$ is odd, an action of $\Z^p$ is said to be {\em strongly minimal} when for every generator $T_j$, the infinite cyclic group generated by it $\langle T_j\rangle$ acts minimally.
+When $p$ is even, an action of $\Z^p$ is said to be {\em strongly minimal} when for every pair of generators $(T_i, T_j)_{i\not = j}$, the $\Z^2$ group generated by the pair $\langle T_i, T_j \rangle$ acts minimally.}} \end{definition}

+\begin{remark} {{Strongly minimal actions are clearly minimal.
+In the 2D case, minimal actions are strongly minimal. }} \end{remark}

-\begin{problem} {{Under which (dynamical) condition, can one replace containment in Conjecture \ref{mainconj} by equality? }} \end{problem} {{For $p\leq 3$, we prove that if the action of $\ZZ^3$ on $\Sigma$ is strongly minimal, then the answer is yes.
+{{For $p\leq 3$, we prove that if the action of $\ZZ^3$ on $\Sigma$ is strongly minimal, then the answer is yes.
 The strong minimality condition might though be too strong for 3D (see Section \ref{3D1}), or even too weak for higher dimensions.
 It is surprising that despite the case of the zero magnetic field, where the missing containment relation always holds without any extra-condition, when the magnetic field is non-zero, the answer to the above problem is not clear.
 As a starting point, we then state: }}